egocodedinsol/egocodedinsol.github.io/_posts/2013-09-11-is_that_the_most_interesting_thing_you_can_say.md

 # I2: Calls to action

-Often these comments _do_ reflect the beliefs and knowledge of the community, buy are rarely novel.
+Often these comments _do_ reflect the beliefs and knowledge of the community, but are rarely novel.
 The most popular ones make a statement a substantial portion people in the world at large agree with, but often not all, so that those who agree feel a need to upvote, or nod, so that their perspective or point of view will gain more visibility, and ultimately, "win".
 They often omit reasoning, but